How Much Car Insurance Do I Need Under the New Michigan No-Fault Law?

 This option is only available to applicants or named insureds who are covered under Medicare Parts A and B. In addition, the insured person’s spouse and any resident relatives covered by the policy must have their own qualified health care coverage that covers auto accident injuries.
 This includes private insurance or another auto policy with PIP medical coverage.

-There is no “one-size-fits-all” policy under the new No-Fault car insurance law.
+There is no “one-size-fits-all” policy under Michigan’s No-Fault car insurance law.
 Every policy holder must weigh the pros and cons of each option to decide what is right for themselves and their families.

 However, there are some things to consider about each of the various options.